 The original BB103 guidance for mainstream schools recommends a ‘fixed or mobile hoist’ for specialist hygiene rooms.

 But in their 2022 Technical Annex, mobile hoists are no longer acceptable.
+A ceiling tracked hoist is the only acceptable option now

 So, if you’ve been planning a hygiene room with your sights set on a mobile hoist, you may need to rethink your options.

-A hygiene room hoist needs:
+A hygiene room ceiling hoist needs:

-• An X-Y track system (also known as ‘H system’)
+- An X-Y track system (also known as ‘H system’)

-• A maximum capacity of 200kg
+- A minimum capacity of 200kg

-• A lifting height of 2.1m
+- A minimum lifting height of 2.1m

-Mobile Hoist
+Mobile Hoist – not acceptable

-2. A changing space
+2. A changing bench

 Every specialist hygiene room needs a place where assistants can help to change a pupil.

-Small Hygiene Rooms need:
+Small Hygiene Rooms without a shower need:

-• A changing bed
+- A changing bed for dry use

-• Low-level clothes hooks
+- Low-level clothes hooks

-• High-level clothes hooks
+- High-level clothes hooks

-• A folding privacy screen
+- A folding privacy screen

 Large hygiene rooms need:

-• A height-adjustable changing trolley
+- A height-adjustable changing trolley

-• Low-level clothes hooks
+- Low-level clothes hooks

-• High-level clothes hooks
+- High-level clothes hooks

-• A folding privacy screen
+- A folding privacy screen

 3. An accessible shower